vivaansinghvi07/fractal-points/README.md

 # Factorial Generator
 A python project I made a while ago that computes points on various kinds of fractals / cool shapes!
 Now, it's been updated with many features such as border displaying, bound setting, function depth, and point counts!

+Note: I have expanded on this by making GIFs of the Mandelbrot Set [here](https://github.com/vivaansinghvi07/mandelbrot-gifs).

 ## Setup:
 - Open a virtual python environment on your VS Code terminal (if using VS)
 - Open a new python terminal